Individual psychotherapy & addiction counselling

 Finding a safe objective slace to air your thoughts and feelings is a good first step and here at Charter we will listen carefully to you and support you to find your own answers, learn new behaviours and feel comfortable in your skin, taking more control of your life.

 Private and confidential individual psychotherapy

 Whatever is worrying you, we will do our best to help.
-People often seek therapy after a life changing event, when they just don’t seem to be able to connect to friends, after a divorce or difficulty in relationships or after an experience of loss.
-Just as often people come to us because of an overwhelming sense of anxiety or because they feel broken by depression, or stressed.
-Managing how you feel can be a big step in building self esteem, and we are here to help.
+People often seek therapy after a life changing event, when they just don’t seem to be able to connect to friends, after a divorce, are having difficulty in relationships or are experiencing loss.
+Just as often people come to us because they can’t break a self destructive pattern, feel an overwhelming sense of anxiety or because they feel broken by depression or stress.

 Feeling fearful, worried and uneasy